Qualitative property

+Qualitative properties are properties that are observed and can generally not be measured with a numerical result, unlike quantitative properties, which have numerical characteristics.

+Description

 Qualitative properties are properties that are observed and can generally not be measured with a numerical result.
 They are contrasted to quantitative properties which have numerical characteristics.

-Some engineering and scientific properties are qualitative.
+Evaluation

+Although measuring something in qualitative terms is difficult, most people can (and will) make a judgement about a behaviour on the basis of how they feel treated.
+This indicates that qualitative properties are closely related to emotional impressions.

 A test method can result in qualitative data about something.
 This can be a categorical result or a binary classification (e.g., pass/fail, go/no go, conform/non-conform).
 It can sometimes be an engineering judgement.

+Categorization

 The data that all share a qualitative property form a nominal category.
 A variable which codes for the presence or absence of such a property is called a binary categorical variable, or equivalently a dummy variable.